 "Eh?"

-Milleia blinked, caught off guard as I dragged her into it.
-I just wanted to redirect Jayden's anger.
+Milleia blinked, caught off guard when I dragged her into it.
+I just wanted to redirect Jayden's anger a little.
 Sorry, Milleia.

 "S-Sorry!
 I couldn't help it!"
-Milleia brought her hands together in a small bow of apology.
+Milleia said, bringing her hands together in a tiny bow of apology.

-"Everyone thinks I'm going to disguise myself as a girl now…" Jayden muttered with a hollow little laugh.
+"Now everyone thinks I'm going to disguise myself as a girl…" Jayden muttered with a hollow laugh.

-"J-Jayden, I know you won't do it.
+"J-Jayden, I know you won't do that.
 Don't worry," Milleia said, patting his back with a bright smile.

 "Milleia…"